-This recipe originally called for margarine, but you don’t have to use it.
+This original version of this recipe calls for margarine, but you don’t have to use it.
 Cookies made with margarine are often softer, a characteristic you probably want in a brownie type cookie, but a lot of bakers don’t keep margarine around.
 For this recipe, I used unsalted butter plus an extra pinch of salt to make up for what was in the margarine.
-For kicks, I may try it with tub style I Can’t Believe it’s Butter to see if I can get the insides even softer without getting the trans-fats from margarine.

 The recipe calls for a full 1 1/2 cups of walnuts.
 Toasting them is always a good idea, so I did that.
 Also, I used less than half as many walnuts called for in the recipe and added in a heaping cup of dark chocolate chips.
 Those were definitely needed.
 While the base cookie dough is fabulous, the dark chocolate chips enhanced the good results.